By: RJ Fisher Last Update: November 2023

 Another Vietnamese food dish made famous by a former American president.
 In 2000, then president Clinton and his daughter Chelsea ate a bowl of the soup in Ho Chi Minh City.
 The event attracted a lot of media attention and overnight Phở grabbed a significant position on the international culinary map.

-But of course, long before Bill Clinton, Phở was already world famous in Vietnam.
-The hearty and fragrant beef noodle soup has been a staple in Vietnamese households for ages.
-A local breakfast favorite, rich enough to get you through a hard day’s work.
+But of course, long before Bill Clinton discovered it, Phở was already iconic to Vietnamese cuisine.
+The hearty and fragrant beef noodle soup has been a Vietnamese staple food for ages.
+A local breakfast favorite, rich in protein to get you through a hard day’s work.

 8. Bún Riêu – Crab Noodle Soup

 Straight from the river delta to you, noodle soup!
-But it’s a special one.
+This one is very special to Vietnamese cooking.
 The main ingredient, fresh water crab, is pounded within the shell.
 The almost liquefied substance along with flakes of crab meat is then (sometimes mixed with egg) poured into a pork based tomato broth.
+Of course the broth needs a teaspoon of fermented fish paste, which is a must use ingredient for any food in Vietnam.

 9. Bánh Mì – Vietnamese Baguette

 Some of the best food that Vietnamese cuisine has to offer has its origin in France.
-For instance, France introduced the baguette in Indochina.
-Then, Vietnam took it and made it their own.
-The Vietnamese bread is much lighter and airier with a thinner, flakier crust than traditional French baguettes.
-The difference is made by adding rice flour to the dough, as well as an alternative kneading technique and by spraying the loafs with water during the baking process.
+For instance, after the French introduced the baguette in Indochina, the Vietnamese took it and made it their own.
+Vietnamese bread is much lighter and airier with a thinner, flakier crust than traditional French baguettes.
+The difference comes from adding rice flour to the dough, as well as an alternative kneading technique and by spraying the loafs with water during the baking process.

 10. Cá kho Tộ – Braised Fish